 There are three types of drug-related product liability claims, which are as follows:

-- Falsely marketed pharmaceutical drugs – If a patient become injured due to adverse side effects from taking a drug that they believe the pharmaceutical company neglected to warn about, they may file a claim.
+- Falsely marketed pharmaceutical drugs: If a patient becomes injured due to adverse side effects from taking a drug that they believe the pharmaceutical company neglected to warn about, they may file a claim.
 This can include things such as bad side effects or embellishing what the drug is capable of treating.
 This is often known as a “bad advice” claim, as it’s usually the result of poor and inadequate instructions being given to the patient.